ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

     - **Background.** What is the current state of knowledge of the anatomy in question?
     - **Rationale.** What is the missing gap, controversy, or problem to solve?
     - **Central Hypothesis.** Your hypothesis stated as a testable statement
     - **Specific Aims.** The main objectives of your project.
-What you will do to test your hypothesis and fill the gap or resolve the controversy.
+What you will do to test your Hypothesis and resolve the Rationale.

 #### Background